ddella/OpenSSL/Private Key Anatomy/README.md

 n = 512 * log<sub>10</sub>2
 n ≈ 154
 ### How many hexadecimal digits
-If `n` is the number of digits, in base 16, just divide the number of bits by 4, since every hexadeciaml digit is exactly 4 bits or do the same math as for decimal execpt that the base is 16 instead of 10.
+If `n` is the number of digits, in base 16, just divide the number of bits by 4, since every hexadecimal digit is exactly 4 bits or do the same math as for decimal execpt that the base is 16 instead of 10.
 If `n` is the number of digits in base 16, you have to solve the equation 16<sup>n</sup> = 2<sup>512</sup>

 16<sup>n</sup> = 2<sup>512</sup>